-There's hardly room for more than a few marks when you're drawing an emoticon face.
-Believe me, you won't have room for the Sistine Chapel in 15 x 15 pixels.
+There's hardly room for more than a few marks when you're drawing very small graphics for an emoticon face or other diminutive symbol.
+Believe me, you won't have room for the Sistine Chapel in 0.0003 megapixels.

-You may like to print a few copies of the graph paper grid below for a warm-up scribble.
+If you like to start on paper, print a few copies of the graph paper grid below for a some warm-up sketches.
 Enlarge the grid some more before printing if you like.

 Draw your facial expression first, then fill in the squares behind the lines to create a mosaic.

 Each square on the grid represents only one pixel on a computer, tablet or phone display.
-There's no room for lots of busy detail.
-Even if you triumphantly manage to add some, as I did to Spotty here - - you probably won't be able to see them.
+There's no room for lots of busy detail when you're drawing very small graphics.

 At this impoverished size, a nice round number does not make a nice round face.
 You've probably noticed your face has a central protruberance known as a nose.
 Every pixel in a micro-portrait counts.
 If you draw an emoticon 16 pixels wide, even a two pixel nose can look enormous.
 Reduce it to one pixel and it unbalances the other features.
 One side of the face must be wider than the other.

-Open Photoshop, Photoshop Elements or whatever art editor you happen to have.
+Working on your desktop, open Photoshop, Photoshop Elements, Painter, Art Rage or whatever art editor you happen to have.
 Most art editors have similar sets of basic tools.

-Zoom up your image several hundred times so you can see what you are doing.
+Zoom up your image about 800 times so you can see what you are doing.

 Set up a one-pixel pencil or pen.

-Drawing on a computer, you can work at a comfortable scale, while repeatedly zooming down to actual size (100%) to monitor how your emoticon is shaping up for its debut in real life.
+Drawing on a computer, you can work at a comfortable scale, while repeatedly zooming down to actual size (100%) to monitor how your symbol is shaping up for its debut in real life.

 Drawing an emoticon face directly on your computer has another advantage over paper.
-It's easy to erase expression lines that don't look right, while keeping the ones that do.
-Sad, happy, puzzled, crazy - whatever emotion you are aiming to express, you can chisel away at your image until you get the expression exactly right.
+It's easy to Erase or Undo expression lines that don't look right, while keeping the ones that do.
+Sad, happy, puzzled, crazy - whatever emotion you are aiming to show.
+Expressions do come across, even at this very small size.
+You can chisel away at your image until you get the expression right.